illinois-cs418/illinois-cs418.github.io/_assignments/mp1.md

 Here, the variable `pointOffset` is a global that is updated each frame...so before each time we draw we have to bind the vertex position buffer and call `gl.bufferData` to send the new vertex positions to the GPU.

  The motion for this animation should be something non-uniform that cannot easily be implemented as an affine transformation.
 For example, make the logo dance like a vertical sine curve.
 This part of the animation could be data driven using a table of pre-defined vertex positions for the motion.
 The motion can also be keyframed, so the vertices are linearly interpolated from one keyframe location to a second keyframe location.
 When modifying the vertex positions by changing the coordinates in the buffer, make sure you use `gl.DYNAMIC_DRAW` when invoking `gl.bufferData`.

-## Example Animation

-Here is an example of an animation that uses only an affine trnasformation applied using a `uniform` matrix sent to the vertex shader:

-<iframe src="https://illinois-cs418.github.io/Examples/WebGL2/HelloAnimation/HelloAnimation.html" style="border:0px #000000 none;" height="600px" width="600px"></iframe>

-<a href="https://illinois-cs418.github.io/Examples/WebGL2/HelloAnimation/HelloAnimation.html" target="_blank">click here to open in a separate window</a>

 ## Your Own Animation
 Implement a second animation of your own design.
 It should still be simple, but it should be more than just a slightly different shape doing a similar dance.
 Some possibilities: